russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 - `AddGenreView`
 - `GenreListView`

-Where you present `GenreListView`, but it could be shown via a tab.
+Where you present `GenreListView` within your app is up to you – but – it could be shown via a tab.

-Then, you are essentially following the steps given in the [[Current Courses/Grade 11 Introduction to Computer Science/Recaps/Thread 3 - Modeling Data#1 – Databases\|earlier recap]], except instead of adding movies to a list, you are adding genres to a list.
+To complete this exercise, you are essentially following the steps given in the [[Current Courses/Grade 11 Introduction to Computer Science/Recaps/Thread 3 - Modeling Data#1 – Databases\|earlier recap]], except instead of adding movies to a list, you are adding genres to a list.

-When you are all done, the result would look something like this:
+When you are all done, the result might look something like this:

 ![RocketSim_Recording_iPhone_14_Pro_2023-06-03_05.55.41.gif|200](/img/user/Attachments/RocketSim_Recording_iPhone_14_Pro_2023-06-03_05.55.41.gif)